Vengeance (2001): Preliminary matches

 The sixth match was between Trish Stratus and Jacqueline for Stratus' WWF Women's Championship.
 Jacqueline wrestled a great match in the beginning while knocking Stratus to the mat several times.
 Stratus kicked Jacqueline several times but was unable to knock her down.
-However, Jacqueline knocked Stratus by punching and kicking her on numerous occasions.
+However, Jacqueline knocked Stratus down by punching and kicking her on numerous occasions.
 She slammed Stratus twice and walked on her hair.
 Stratus however hit her with a clothesline for a near-fall.
 Jacqueline knocked Stratus down again but Stratus sent her into the corner.
 Stratus made a pinfall attempt with a victory roll for a near-fall.
 She tried to hit Jacqueline with the Stratusfaction but Jacqueline shoved her and kicked her for a near-fall.
 Stratus then hit and pinned her with a bridging backslide to win the match and retain her title.

 Main event

-Stone Cold Steve Austin's trademark ring entrance.
+"Stone Cold" Steve Austin's trademark ring entrance.

-The seventh, eighth, and ninth matches of the evening comprised the main event championship unification tournament.
-The first match was the match between Stone Cold Steve Austin and Kurt Angle for Austin's WWF Championship.
+The seventh, eighth and ninth matches of the evening comprised the main event championship unification tournament.
+The first match was the match between "Stone Cold" Steve Austin and Kurt Angle for Austin's WWF Championship.
 In the beginning, both men applied holds.
 Austin then took advantage and pounded Angle.
 The two had a test of strength and Angle applied the ankle lock.
 Austin kicked out of the hold and applied an armlock, followed by an eye rake.
 He choked Angle in the ropes and attacked his biceps.
 Austin threw Angle into the ringpost three times, injuring the left side of Angle's torso.
 In the ring, Austin used a armbar takedown on Angle's injured left shoulder.
 Angle then applied the ankle lock on Austin.
 Austin reached the ropes and Angle broke the hold.
 Austin followed by knocking Angle's head on the broadcast desk.
 Angle then wrapped Austin's leg around the ringpost, and applied the ringpost figure four leglock.
 Back in the ring, Angle applied the ankle lock but Austin rolled through.
 Angle hit a belly-to-belly suplex, and three German suplexes.
 Angle missed a moonsault, and Austin took advantage, hitting a Lou Thesz press, and a spinebuster.
 Austin then hit five German suplexes, but, while in the ropes, Angle hit a low blow, and an Angle Slam.
 Angle then tried to hit a Stone Cold Stunner, but Austin reversed it into his Stone Cold Stunner to win the match and retain his title.